ysyk2021/the-power-of-mindfulness-how-to-be-present-and-attentive-in-your-learning/src/chapter-7-1.md

-Chapter 7: Building Self-Awareness and Self-Compassion: Role of Self-Awareness and Self-Compassion in Effective Learning
+Role of Self-Awareness and Self-Compassion in Effective Learning
 ========================================================================================================================

 Effective learning is not just about acquiring knowledge and skills, but also about developing a deeper understanding of ourselves.
 This includes building self-awareness and self-compassion.
 In this chapter, we will explore the role of self-awareness and self-compassion in effective learning.